vmleon/api-gateway-example/README.md

 They are a basic nodejs applicacion serving a dummy API with CRUD operations over an in-memory array.

-The concept is to create to virtual machines with those implementations and merge them with and API Gateway.
+The concept is to create to virtual machines with those implementations and merge them with an API Gateway.

 Use API Manager to show features of API Platform.